IshitaBhatt486/GestureControl/docs/USER_GUIDE.md

-# GestureOS User Guide
+# HandWave User Guide

 ## 1. Getting started

-Install GestureOS with `GestureOS-1.0.0-rc.1-Setup.exe`, then launch it from the desktop or Start Menu.
+Install HandWave with `HandWave-1.0.0-rc.1-Setup.exe`, then launch it from the desktop or Start Menu.
 On first launch, a short walkthrough explains gestures, tray mode, and double-clap activation.